 ENCORE HIGH SCHOOL FOR THE ARTS IS STILL ENROLLING FOR THE CURRENT SCHOOL YEAR.

 Encore is a tuition free school that any student that is a resident of the state of California is welcome to attend.
-In order to find out in depth information about Encore and the enrollment process, please visit us for one of our interest meetings held on most Tuesdays and Wednesdays.
+In order to find out in depth information about Encore and the enrollment process, please visit us for one of our interest meetings held on most Tuesdays in Riverside and Wednesdays in Hesperia.